It may be easier than ever to sell your unwanted items online.

 One of the perks of holding a garage sale vs. a virtual sale is that you’ll be holding your profits in your hands—mostly in cash—when you’re finished.

 That also could be a problem, though, because it might be tempting to spend it.
 (And maybe even buy more stuff!)

 Instead, consider planning ahead what you’d like to do with your profits.
 (This may also help keep you motivated while you’re putting in the work to plan and host your sale.)

 For safety reasons, you may want to deposit the cash right away at your local bank branch.
-But, rather than let it sit earning little to no interest, you might consider moving the money into a high-yield savings account or cash management account.
+But, rather than let it sit earning little to no interest, you might consider moving the money into a high-yield savings account or checking and savings account.